 - Optimization of a bio-methanation process of vegetable waste for production of biogas.
 A bacterial package, Alkanutri has been developed for neutralization of alkaline industrial effluents.

-- NIO has developed several processes for decolourization of coloured effluents using a versatile fungus, Flavodon flavus, isolated from decaying seagrass from a coral lagoon of the Lakshadweep Island.
-This fungus decolourizes highly coloured molasses spent wash (MSW) effluent from alcohol distilleries.
-Besides decolourization, it also detoxifies the effluent.
+- NIO has developed several processes for decolorization of colored effluents using a versatile fungus, Flavodon flavus, isolated from decaying seagrass from a coral lagoon of the Lakshadweep Island.
+This fungus decolourizes highly colored molasses spent wash (MSW) effluent from alcohol distilleries.
+Besides decolorization, it also detoxifies the effluent.

 - NIO has isolated many mercury-resistant bacteria from oceanic and coastal waters, which have the potential to degrade several new generation pesticides.
 A US patent has been granted for this discovery.
 A closed seawater/brackish water recycling system has also been designed for effective management of culture organisms.